exceptionaljs/exapp/README.md

 Application's Logger
 --------------------

-The `exapp.App` has the following member functions that can be used for logging purposes:
+The `xpart.App` has the following member functions that can be used for logging purposes:

   * `log(level, msg, ...)` - The main logging interface.
 The `level` parameter can be `"silly"`, `"debug"`, `"info"`, `"warn"`, or `"error"`.
-These are the default levels supported by winston and used by exapp.js.
+These are the default levels supported by winston and used by xpart.
   * `silly(msg, ...)` - Calls `log` with level `"silly"`.
   * `debug(msg, ...)` - Calls `log` with level `"debug"`.
   * `info(msg, ...)` - Calls `log` with level `"info"`.
   * `warn(msg, ...)` - Calls `log` with level `"warn"`.
   * `error(msg, ...)` - Calls `log` with level `"error"`.
   * `switchToBufferedLogger()` - Switch to an internal buffered logger, changing the application's logger into a new logger that buffers all logs.
-Buffered logger is used by default by exapp.js until a real logger is plugged it.
+Buffered logger is used by default by xpart until a real logger is plugged it.
-  * `switchToExternalLogger(logger)` - Switch to an external `logger` that is compatible with the interface required by exapp.js.
+  * `switchToExternalLogger(logger)` - Switch to an external `logger` that is compatible with the interface required by xpart.

 The main idea is to simplify logging as much as possible, because it's one of the core concepts used by all modules.